Apple-Sage Sausage Patties

 - In a large bowl, combine egg, parsley, sage, garlic, seasonings and apple.
 Add turkey; mix lightly but thoroughly.
 Shape into sixteen 2-in. patties.
 Place patties on waxed paper-lined baking sheets.
 Refrigerate, covered, 8 hours or overnight.

-In a large nonstick skillet, heat 2 teaspoons oil over medium heat.
-In batches, cook patties 3-4 minutes on each side or until golden brown and a thermometer reads 165°, adding additional oil as needed.
+- In a large nonstick skillet, heat 2 teaspoons oil over medium heat.
+In batches, cook patties 3-4 minutes on each side or until golden brown and a thermometer reads 165°, adding more oil as needed.

-Freeze option: Place uncooked patties on plastic wrap-lined baking sheets; wrap and freeze until firm.
-Remove from pans and transfer to resealable plastic bags; return to freezer.
+Freeze option: Place uncooked patties on waxed paper-lined baking sheets; wrap and freeze until firm.
+Remove from pans and transfer to a freezer container; return to freezer.
 To use, cook frozen patties as directed, increasing time to 4-5 minutes on each side.
-Yield: 16 patties.